Kbman99/Compute-Cross-Product/README.md

 ### *The backend Flask API runs on port `5000` while the front-end webpack-dev-server runs on port `8080`*

 ## *For Docker-Machine*
-#### *Please update the `docker-compose.yml` file with the proper value for the `API_HOST` env variable set under the `client` service.
+#### *Please update the `.env` file with the proper value for the `API_HOST` env variable set under the `client` service.
 This should be the IP of the Flask backend application.
 Read above for specific IP information*
 #### *P.S.
 This value defaults is pre-set to `0.0.0.0` so it works out of the box with Docker CE*
 # Setup